RooSoft/bitcoinlib/guides/tutorial/tutorial-public-key.md

 |> ExtendedPublic.serialize!
 ```

-results in
+which results in

 ```elixir
 "xpub661MyMwAqRbcGiWUazDmCUZbC8Z7WMcjveWgfU92NAu4kvFcpZ8LGV2Y4bRaT8sBUzihLgiyMqsbb61HKFV1sL185uZs1DE15dpWfrQFqBY"
 ```

-which can be imported in an online app to generate a `read-only wallet`
+and can then be imported in an online app to generate a `read-only wallet`